pkarsy/rcCalibrator/README.md

 void setup() {
     // The clock will be a little slow
     // but serial communication will be perfect
-    // Note that "osccal" avoids the values 128-131 (finds the optimal value
+    // Note that "osccal" avoids the values 128-131
-    // below 128) and there is no danger to go below 127
+    // and there is no danger to go from the upper OSCCAL region (128 and up)
+    // to the lower (127 and down)
-    // (See Freq-OSCCAL graph in the datasheet) OSCCAL-=4;
+    // (See Frequency-OSCCAL graph in the datasheet) OSCCAL-=4;
     Serial.begin(57600);
     ....